A virtual private network, generally called a VPN, enlarges a private network throughout a public network.

 Protocols regarding tunneling can run in an end-to-end network topology that would, in theory, not be regarded as a virtual private network.

-This is because a virtual private network, by definition, is supposed to uphold arbitrary and dynamic sets of network nodes.
+This is because a virtual private network is, by definition, supposed to uphold arbitrary and dynamic sets of network nodes.

 However, since most router executions support a software-based tunnel interface, customer-provisioned virtual private networks frequently define channel operations on conventional routing protocols.